About HIITCore Fitness

 HIIT + Core Strength = HIITCore®

 Ready to get started on your fitness journey or just looking for a new gym to call home?
-Braintree’s state of the art fitness facility is your new place for fitness!
+HIITCore Fitness is the program you are looking for.

 HIITCore Fitness is like no other!
-We specialize in HIIT & Core Strength Group Classes, Personal Training, Small Group Training, and Youth Birthday Parties!
+We specialize in HIIT & Core Strength Group Classes, Personal Training, Small Group Training, Corporate Wellness and Weight Loss Programs.

-With over 5,000 square feet of open gym space, 75’x20’ large turf area (perfect for functional fitness), high density gym flooring, men’s and women’s bathrooms with showers, changing rooms, handicap accessible unisex bathroom with shower, private parking lot, and that’s not all...state of the art equipment such as Concept2 Rowers, Skiergs, AirBikes, AirRunner-self-powered treadmills and much, much more!!We are located at 180 Allen Street Braintree, MA!
-(East Braintree near Weymouth Landing)
+With over 5,000 square feet of open gym space, 75’x20’ large turf area (perfect for functional fitness), high density gym flooring, men’s and women’s bathrooms with showers, changing rooms, handicap accessible unisex bathroom with shower, private parking lot, and that’s not all...state of the art equipment such as Concept2 Rowers, Skiergs, AirBikes, AirRunner-self-powered treadmills and much, much more!!We are located at 180 Allen Street Braintree, MA and 12 Garfield Cir.
+Burlington, MA.

 HIITCore FITNESS is comprised of a team of industry experts in Group Training, Nutrition, Cross Training, Functional Fitness, Weightlifting, and Personal Training.